-When you find a scuba mask that isn’t leaking any air in the mask.
-You have to look if you have enough space between your lip and the mask.
+When you find a scuba mask that isn’t leaking any air, you have to check if you have enough space between your upper lip and the mask.
 If that isn’t the case it will leak water in your scuba mask when you put your snorkel or regulator in.
 Also check if the silicon of the mask isn’t touching your hairline.
-A really nice mask which almost everyone fits is the Aqua Lung Reveal X2
+A really nice mask which fits almost anyone is the Aqua Lung Reveal X2.

 Scuba Mask Buying Guide Step 2: What color Silicon?
 Black or Transparent?

-Okay, you have several masks which are fitting correctly.
-So now you can look to which one you like.
+Okay, you have several masks which are fitting correctly, so now you can look to which one you like.
 Black or transparent silicon, which one is better?
-I’m really fan of the black silicon because it’s really nice on the eyes, it works like a sunglasses.
-The second reason i love black silicon is it doesn’t discolored like the transparent silicon.
+I’m a fan of black silicon because it’s really nice on the eyes, it works like sunglasses.
+The second reason i love black silicon is it doesn’t discolor like transparent silicon.
 You have seen those discolored masks, it looks like someone was smoking in the mask for several years, so brown.

-Scuba Mask Buying Guide Step 3: Double lens or a Single Lens?
+Scuba Mask Buying Guide Step 3: Double Lens or Single Lens?

-High or low volume, what is it.
-As i mention in the paragraph above a low volume mask has the glas closer to your eyes.
-This means you have a bigger field of view and it’s easier to clear your mask from water.
+High or low volume, what is it?
+As I mention in the paragraph above, a low-volume mask has the glass closer to your eyes.
+This means you have a bigger field of view and it’s easier to clear your mask of water.
 The downside is that you need to equalize your mask more often when you’re descending.
-But still always choose for a low volume mask.
+But still, always go for a low volume mask.

 So you have your new mask but it keeps fogging up?
 Click here for the solutions!